AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ### Deploying and Configuring a Parse Server

-Parse used to provided a hosted version of their backend service with free registration.
+Parse used to provide a hosted version of their backend service with free registration.
 But as of February 2016, Parse has stopped new account registration as they have announced that the service will be shutdown on January 28th, 2017.
-They have open sourced their server code which you can host by yourself and use it as backend to your application.
+They have open sourced their server code which you can host by yourself and use it as the backend to your application.

 Please refer to this guide for instructions on how to [host and configure your own Parse server](https://guides.codepath.com/ios/Configuring-a-Parse-Server).